MTG/sms-tools/README.md

 To modify the existing code, or to create your own using some of the functions, we recommend to use the <code>workspace</code> directory.
 Typically you would copy a file from <code>software/models_interface</code> or from <code>software/transformations_interface</code> to that directory, modify the code, and execute it from there (you will have to change some of the paths inside the files).

-Jupyter Notebook instructions
+Jupyter Notebooks
 -------
+A number of teaching exercises are available as jupyter notebooks in the <code>notebook</code> directory.
+To do them you need to install Jupyter.

-Install Jupyter Notebook according to it's instructions https://jupyter.org/install
+Install Jupyter Notebook according to its instructions https://jupyter.org/install

-Start up jupyter notebook
+Start up jupyter notebook by typing in the Termina

 <code>$ jupyter notebook</code>

-Follow instructions appearing in the console regarding navigating your browser to the notebook
+Follow instructions appearing in the console regarding navigating your browser to the <code>notebook</code> directory.

 Content
 -------

 All the code is in the <code> software </code> directory, with subdirectories for the models, the transformations, and the interfaces.
-The lecture materials are in the <code>lectures</code> directory, the assignments related to the lectures in the  <code>assignments</code> directory, and the sounds used for the examples and coming from <code>http://freesound.org</code> are in the <code>sounds</code> directory.
+The lecture materials are in the <code>lectures</code> directory, the exercises related to the lectures are in the  <code>notebook</code> directory, and the sounds used for the examples and coming from <code>http://freesound.org</code> are in the <code>sounds</code> directory.

 License
 -------